 It doesn’t really matter whether our “core values” are based on our name or whether our name is based on our values.
 What matters is that this is what we believe and what we practice every day, on every project, with every client and every partner.

 Red Apples Media founder, Marc Robertz-Schwartz, has a very simple philosophy – “Our worth is determined by the commitments we make and the integrity we have to keep those commitments.”
-He is so passionate about these values that it was part of podcast he appeared on.
-At Red Apples Media, this is what we commit to you:
+He is so passionate about these values that they appear throughout the Red Apples “Orchard” on the walls and on mouse pads.
+What are they, you ask?
+Is the suspense killing you?

 Respect the Universe.